bcaller/ionflowscript/README.rst

 =====

 Find the directory containing the fluidics scripts and function definitions.
-This can be found on your PGM or by extracting the ScriptsVERSION.tar.bz2 archive found in ``/var/www/updates`` on your Torrent Server.
+This can be found on your PGM at ``/software/gui/cntrl`` or by extracting the ScriptsVERSION.tar.bz2 archive found in ``/var/www/updates`` on your Torrent Server.

 ::